pprevos/r4h2o/manuscript/r4h2o_11_reporting.md

 The rules are slightly different for RMarkdown.
 The working directory for an RMarkdown file is the location it is stored at.
 You can change this behaviour by clicking the small triangle next to the knit button and select the Knit directory.

 ## Survey Items
+The customer survey also contains data about some customer characteristics and how they perceive the quality of the service.

 ### Customer characteristics
 The penultimate page of the survey started with two items related to the customer's relationship with their service provider.
 Customers were asked to indicate whether they struggle to pay their water bills when they fall due.
 This question used a seven-point Likert scale from "Strongly Disagree" to "Strongly Agree".